jethro-djan/jethro-djan.github.io/_posts/2024-04-04-you-are-the-one.markdown

 tag: featured
 ---

+_Inspired by “You are the one” by Plumm and the codex of love._

 Special One,

 What would I like to say to you, you ask?
 What else is there to tell?
 You are the one.